axodyne/hello-world/README.md

 9. Looking at the record of commits in a simple case like this will probably show little or no evidence of the existence of the feature branch.
 The reason frthis is that the ```main``` branch did not change while ```feature``` was being worked on so the merge was just a question of adding the changes to the list and moving up the HEAd.
 This is a fast-forward merge.

+10. Now that the changes are all checked and stable, and the feature is incorporated into ```main```, the repo can be push back up to github for publication or release.
+Some people like to retain all the commit messages, others like to squash them down for a more compact look.
+This example will keep al the messages for clarity.
+Whatever you choose, you cannot easily change your mind after pushing to github.